 Once you’ve found a car that you’re interested in, you can click on it to see additional pictures and information.
 Below the pictures, you’ll see the price of the car.
 Know that the price does not include a pre-delivery service charge of $285.50 and a delivery fee of $799.
 Depending on what state you live in, the service charge may be higher, and an electronic registration filing charge may apply.
 Taxes, title, tag and registration charges will also be calculated when you purchase the car.

 Lower on each vehicle’s webpage, you’ll see its history, features, safety and quality highlights and links to some similar vehicles.
 You can “favorite” the car to save the page or click “Start purchase” if you’re interested in buying the car.

 At that point, you’ll be prompted to create an account.
 If you have a vehicle that you’d like to trade, you can get an appraisal online and apply the savings during checkout.
 You can also finance through Vroom, pay cash or finance with your own credit union or bank.

 “When Vroom offers to finance, they’re not offering it as your friend.
 They’re offering it because that’s how they make money,” money expert Clark Howard cautions.

 “People are much better off to pre-qualify on their own at a credit union.
 If you’re not a member of a credit union, join one.
 The loan will be substantially cheaper than it would be through Vroom, Carvana or CarMax.”

 Once you’ve decided on a payment method, you’ll be able to upload documents including your driver’s license and proof of insurance.
-A refundable deposit of $500 is required to hold your vehicle for 24 hours as you finish up the paperwork.
+A refundable deposit is required to hold your vehicle for 24 hours as you finish up the paperwork.